erlandbo/TDT4290/models/SSED.md

 # Configurations
-If you want to change the configurations checkout SSED/classifiser/config/defaults.py and SSED/configs/default.yaml We have set the number of classes to 3; namely small, medium and large vehicles.
+If you want to change the configurations checkout SSED/classifiser/config/defaults.py and SSED/configs/default.yaml

 # Results
 With the default configurations and hardware requirements, the models should get decent results after approximately 25 epochs.